darkcall98/aio-downloader/README.md

 - For very large Instagram or X batches, consider splitting them into smaller groups.
 - **X (Twitter) downloader requires cookies** – it will not work without the `X_COOKIES` secret.
 - **Telegram archiver only works with public channels**.
 Private channels, groups, or channels requiring login are not supported.
+- **Website Capture** is limited to **public websites**.
+Pages behind login, CAPTCHA, or aggressive bot-blocking may fail.
+Up to **20 internal links** are followed; large sites with hundreds of pages won't be fully captured.
 - Telegram media files can accumulate quickly.
 Use the **AIO Cleaner** regularly to free up space.
+- Captured website PDFs can be large (several MB each).
+Clean the `website/` folder with the AIO Cleaner when you no longer need old captures.

 ---

 ## Managing Repository Storage (5 GB Limit)

 GitHub repositories have a **5 GB soft limit** (and a hard limit of 100 GB, but it's best to stay under 5 GB for performance).
-If you download frequently, your `youtube/`, `instagram/`, `x/`, `direct/`, and `telegram/content/` folders can fill up quickly.
+If you download frequently, your `youtube/`, `instagram/`, `x/`, `direct/`, `website/`, and `telegram/content/` folders can fill up quickly.

 ### The Best Way: Use the AIO Cleaner

 The easiest way to manage storage is the **aio-cleaner** workflow described above.
-It lets you wipe any platform's folder with one click.
+It lets you wipe any platform's folder with one click — now including the `website/` folder for captured PDFs.

 ### Manual Deletion (If You Prefer)